Data Sharing and Unit-record Data Release Policy

-If you are seeking data about Earlham College, please first check the IR website and the moodle IR Library (password protected)
+If you are seeking data about Earlham College, please first check the IR website.

 If you need to make a customized data request, please complete the Data Request Form.
 This form should be completed at least 30 days in advance of when the desired data are needed.
 The IR Office will notify the individual or parties within a reasonable timeline if it can comply with the request.

 If you are interested in conducting a survey to collect data from students, faculty, employees or alumni, the survey must be approved in advance.
 The surveying office should contact the Advisory Committee on Assessment before the 7th week of the semester preceding the semester of the planned survey.
 Use the same Data Request Form to also request a place on the survey schedule.